CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ### 3.2 Literature

-Additional information on threats and security measures in the "Windows Server 2012" area can be found in the following publications, among others:
+Additional information about threats and security measures in the "Windows Server 2012" section can be found in the following publications, among others:

 * #### [LAPS1] Local Administrator Password Solution